“The greatest among you must be your servant. Whoever exalts himself will be humbled; but whoever humbles himself will be exalted” (Mt 23:11-12).

-God presents us with opportunities daily, and often moment by moment, in which we can choose our self or we can choose to be present and give of ourselves to others.
-May we resist the urge to put our self first, to turn within ourselves out of anxiety or fear of risking to love, and instead pray for the courage to be open to the opportunities of grace God gifts us with.
+God presents us with opportunities daily.
+Often, we are faced with a decision to choose to keep the focus on ourselves or to be present for and give of ourselves to others.
+May we resist the urge to remain turned in upon ourselves out of anxiety or fear and instead pray for the courage to be open to the opportunities to extend the grace God gifts us with.
 May we be willing to serve in little ways with great love, one person, one encounter at a time.
 I pray that you may encounter your Margaret!
 For Margaret helped me to live what St Mother Teresa taught me: “Love only can become our light and joy in cheerful service of each other” (Teresa 2010, 355).

 Mother Teresa.
 Where There Is Love, There is God.
 Edited by Brian Kolodiejchuck, M.C.
 NY: Doubleday, 2010.